 Updated July 16, 2016

 People everywhere are talking about the importance of building an email list.
 But why exactly?
-How does it work?
+And how does it work?
 Where should you go to start building your own email list?
 In this guide, I’ll answer the most common questions I get about list building.

-I started this blog in 2010 after encountering a lot of people who wanted to start blogs or websites, but were confused by the vast amounts of tech speak used by those explaining the process.
+I started this particular blog in 2010 after encountering a lot of people who wanted to start blogs or websites but were confused by the vast amounts of tech speak explaining the process.

-The online landscape has changed drastically since then and now information about starting a blog or website is everywhere.
-But for years, I faithfully published posts on this blog (you can see them on my Contents page) with the goal of explaining everything in plain English.
+The online landscape has changed drastically since 2010.
+These days, digestible information about how to start a blog or website is everywhere, but for years, I faithfully published posts on this blog (you can see them on my Contents page) with the goal of explaining it in plain English.

 Then I took a hard right turn in 2013.

-I decided to stop writing so much on my blog and start sharing most of my quick tips in a regular email instead.
-The Useletter® was born.
+I decided to stop writing as much on this blog.
+Instead I decided to share most of my tips in a regular email and the Useletter® was born.
 It was my first foray into email marketing and the beginning of my quest to build my own email list.

 Now, years later, there are tens of thousands on my email list and my open rate hovers just below 40%.
-In 2013, the shift to email marketing felt very risky, but now, I’m so glad I took the plunge.
+In 2013, the shift from regular blogging to email marketing felt very risky, but now, I’m so glad I took the plunge.

 If you’ve spent any time reading about online marketing or making money online, you’ve probably heard some of the following comments or phrases: